moldabekov/virusgotal/README.md

 *NOTE: make sure you have included $GOPATH/bin to $PATH*

 You will need VirusTotal API key.
 You can obtain it from your profile at VT.
-After obtaining it set key to env variable:
+After obtaining it export the key to env variable:

 `export VT_API_KEY=<your key>`